 Discuss your early training under the late Verne Gagne & Fabulous Moolah.
 What were the similarities & differences between working with each?

 Discuss “The Trooper” character early on in your career.
-What was the inspiration for that character?
+What was the inspiration for that character for The Patriot Del Wilkes?

-She would run a couple to three shows a month, and one of the guys that she used was a local law enforcement officer.
+She would run a couple to three shows a month.
+One of the guys that she used was a local law enforcement officer.
 He was the duty sheriff from one of the neighboring towns, and when he worked those shows for Moolah on the weekends, he worked as the Super Enforcer.

 When I got up to the AWA and was working for Verne, he called me and asked him if I could send some tapes to Wahoo, and they could take a look at them and see if they would have an interest in him (the local law enforcement officer).
 I gave those tapes to Wahoo, Verne, and Greg, and a few weeks later they came back to me and said, “Look, we have no interest in that guy.
-We don’t think he is really cut out for this business, but we do like the character.
 We think a character called ‘the Trooper’ would work well for you.”

 They gave the character to me and had tweaked it a little bit; if we had more time, I think we could have tweaked it even more.
 Unfortunately, I went to the AWA when they were truly on life support.

 At one time, when territories ruled the landscape, they were one of the top if not the top territory.
-When you think of all the phenomenal talent that went through there and later become household names, they were a big-time player in the wrestling business and it was where a lot of wrestlers were developed, starting with Hulk Hogan and many others.
+When you think of all the phenomenal talent that went through there and later become household names.
+They were a big-time player in the wrestling business and it was where a lot of wrestlers were developed.

 When I got there that just wasn’t the case.
 They had lost basically all their big-time talent, they had some good young and up and coming guys that just weren’t able to be developed.
 Time was not on our side there.